Computing Systemic Risk Measures with Graph Neural Networks: Numerical experiments

 \end{cor}

-\section{Numerical Experiments}
+\section{Numerical experiments}

-In this section we conduct three numerical experiments.
-In a first experiment we consider carefully constructed financial networks where the optimal amount of bailout capital and the optimal allocation is known.
-We show that GNNs and XPENNs are able to solve the inner problem, i.e.\ find the optimal allocation of the bailout capital.
-Additionally we point out some limitations which we observe for FNNs and PENNs.
-In our second experiment we investigate how GNNs, (X)PENNs, FNNs, and benchmark approaches perform in computing the inner risk, i.e.\ minimising the risk of loss at some fixed level of bailout capital on more complex synthetic data, for which the optimal allocation is not known.
-In our third experiment we approximate the systemic risk by searching for the minimal amount of bailout capital needed to secure the system and compare the performance of GNNs, (X)PENNs, FNNs, and benchmark approaches.
+In this section, we conduct four numerical experiments.
+In a first experiment, we consider carefully constructed financial networks, where the optimal amount of bailout capital and the optimal allocation is known.
+We show that GNNs and XPENNs are able to solve the inner problem, i.e., they find the optimal allocation of the bailout capital.
+Additionally, we point out some limitations which we observe for FNNs and PENNs.
+In our second experiment, we investigate how GNNs, (X)PENNs, FNNs, and some benchmark approaches perform in computing the inner risk, i.e., minimising the risk of loss at some fixed level of bailout capital, on more complex synthetic data, for which the optimal allocation is not known.
+In our third experiment, we approximate the systemic risk by searching for the minimal amount of bailout capital needed to secure the system and compare the performance of GNNs, (X)PENNs, FNNs, and benchmark approaches.
+Finally, in the last experiment, we repeat the third experiment with a non-linear risk measure.